NIST Professional Research Experience Program (PREP)

 Professional Research Experience Program (PREP)

-A partnership between the National Institute of Standards and Technology and Georgetown University
+A partnership between Georgetown University and the National Institute of Standards and Technology (NIST)

 The Professional Research Experience Program (PREP) is designed to provide valuable laboratory experience and financial assistance to graduate students, postdocs, and faculty.
 The program is intended to assure continued growth and progress of science and engineering in the United States.